 Free of light pollution and development, Shenandoah National Park is one of the best destinations for stargazing in Virginia.
 Greg Redfern, a NASA-affiliated astronomy professor, leads engaging weekly “Let’s Talk About Space at Shenandoah” presentations followed by outdoor night sky viewings on Sundays at Skyland and Thursdays at Big Meadows Lodge.
 Special events focusing on rare celestial occurrences also take place throughout the year.

-Staunton River State Park is one of only 25 parks in the world designated as an International Dark Sky Park by the International Dark-Sky Association (IDA).
-The park has a strict outdoor lighting policy that ensures an exceptionally dark sky, which draws astronomers from across the country each spring and fall for multi-day star parties.
+Staunton River State Park and James River State Park are two of only 64 parks in the world designated as an International Dark Sky Park by the International Dark-Sky Association (IDA).
+The parks have a strict outdoor lighting policy that ensures an exceptionally dark sky, which draws astronomers from across the country each spring and fall for multi-day star parties.

 Virginia Living Museum